 The MEng application is available here.
 It opens on drop date each semester and closes on the last day of classes.
 You must apply before graduation.

 Once decisions have been made (typically within 6-8 weeks after the deadline), all applicants will receive an email from the Undergraduate Office.
 Students who have been accepted will be asked to give a tentative start-date for their MEng.
 This start date is non-binding.
 You may choose to start right away or you may defer MEng entry up to two years after your finish your undergraduate degree.

 Before beginning their MEng, students must decide when they want to officially become graduate students, which we refer to as holding “grad status”.
-In the last regular semester of their MEng students must hold grad status, but many students choose to hold grad status earlier.
+In the last regular semester of their MEng students must hold grad status (or dual undergrad/grad status), but many students choose to hold grad status earlier.
 There are a few reasons you might choose to do this: